Reviews You Can Rely On

 Credit: Jason Peters

-Our next test prints looked at how the i3 MK3S+ did with very fine details and unsupported geometry, using a series of progressively longer bridges and a model of the Eiffel Tower.
-The i3 MK3S+ did a very good job with the PLA version of the bridging test but kept failing on the ABS one, with the print separating from the raft prematurely.
+The i3 MK3S+ also did ok with very fine details and unsupported geometry.
+With PLA filament, it handled bridging like a champ.
+However, the ABS version of our bridging test kept failing, with the print separating from the raft prematurely.
 This printer also struggled quite a bit with the Eiffel Tower in both types of plastic, failing every time we tried it.
+However, it rebounded by creating a smooth, unsupported surface in even the steepest overhangs.

 prusa i3 mk3s+ - there was only minimal sagging on the longest bridges.